iNem0o/PicORM/README.md

 ``protected static $_relations = array();``  needed to be implemented to store model relations ``protected static function defineRelations() { }`` method to declare your relation

-overriding ``defineRelations()`` in your subclass allow you to declare your entity specific relations using one of the 3 next methods.
+overriding ``defineRelations()`` in your subclass allow you to declare your model specific relations using one of the 3 next methods.

 ```php